 is a nailed-on national treasure.
-Huw Spanner met the prolific children’s author, the creator of War Horse and Private Peaceful, on 18 April 2013 in his local, the Duke of York in Iddesleigh.
+Huw Spanner met the prolific children’s author and former Children’s Laureate, the creator of War Horse and Private Peaceful, on 18 April 2013 in his local, the Duke of York in Iddesleigh.

 Photography: Andrew Firth